 There is no current general policy of suspension of transfers.
 The official position of the Ministry of Interior consists of systematically applying the Dublin Regulation.
-In addition, the test applied by Administrative Courts and Administrative Courts of Appeal (erroneously) remains based on the notion of "systemic deficiencies" (notably, since a decision in 2021, the risk of indirect return from another European country is not an argument accepted).349
+In addition, the test applied by Administrative Courts and Administrative Courts of Appeal (erroneously) remains based on the notion of "systemic deficiencies" (notably, since a decision in 2021, the risk of indirect return from another European country is not an argument accepted).

-Hungary: On several occasions in 2016 and 2017, Administrative Courts suspended the transfer of asylum seekers under the Dublin Regulation to Hungary.350 Case law remains inconsistent since 2018, however, with some courts arguing that the asylum procedure and reception conditions present no systemic deficiencies in Hungary.351 As France maintains a policy of applying the Dublin Regulation systematically where there are indications of previous stay or application in Hungary, it continued to be one of the main Member State sending requests in 2021 and 2022 (485 requests in 2022 according to Eurostat), although according to Eurostat no actual transfers were carried out between 2018 and 2022.
+Hungary: On several occasions in 2016 and 2017, Administrative Courts suspended the transfer of asylum seekers under the Dublin Regulation to Hungary.
+Case law remains inconsistent since 2018, however, with some courts arguing that the asylum procedure and reception conditions present no systemic deficiencies in Hungary.
+As France maintains a policy of applying the Dublin Regulation systematically where there are indications of previous stay or application in Hungary, it continued to be one of the main Member State sending requests (227 requests in 2024, 248 in 2023, 439 in 2022 according to Eurostat), although according to Eurostat only 3 transfers have been carried out since 2018 (1 in 2022 and 2 in 2023).